AlienMajik/pwnagotchi_plugins/README.md

 ## How It Works

-- **Data Fetching:** The plugin queries the OpenSky API every 60 seconds (configurable) to retrieve aircraft data within the specified radius of your coordinates.
+- **Data Fetching:** Queries the OpenSky API every 60 seconds (configurable) to retrieve aircraft data within the specified radius, supporting both anonymous and authenticated requests.

-- **Metadata Enrichment:** For each aircraft, it fetches additional details like the model, origin country, and DB flags using the aircraft's ICAO24 code.
+- **Metadata Enrichment:** Fetches detailed metadata (model, registration, DB flags, type categorization) for each aircraft using its ICAO24 code, with robust handling for missing data.

+- **Flight Path Fetching:** Retrieves recent flight paths (up to 4 hours) for aircraft, falling back to locally stored historical positions if flight track access is unavailable.

 - **Pruning:** Aircraft not seen within the prune_minutes interval are removed from the log to maintain efficiency.

 - **UI Display:** The Pwnagotchi screen shows the number of detected aircraft, refreshed periodically.

-- **Webhook Map:** The webhook (`/plugins/skyhigh/`) renders a table and interactive map with aircraft details, including scrollable navigation.
+- **Webhook Map:** The webhook (/plugins/skyhigh/) renders a table with extended aircraft details (velocity, track, squawk, etc.) and an interactive map with type-specific icons and clickable flight path visualization.

 ## Installation and Usage